Wildsong/ArcGIS_Python_Template/README.md

 This template just shows you how to set up a Python toolbox, it does nothing interesting on its own.

 To use it, copy the repository as a functioning starting point, then add your own code.
+Github recognizes it as a template; just click their "Use this template" button.

 Of course if you want, you could clone the template, make improvements, and send pull requests to me!

 I use Visual Studio Code to develop and test Python.
 It's free and has excellent code completion ("Intellisense") and debugging.
-Therefore I have added solution and project files.
+Therefore I have added the associated project files.

+### PYT files

+You can add the .pyt extension to VS Code so that it treats them as python instead of text.

+Under File->Preferences->Settings->Files->Associations
+I add *.pyt: python.

 ## Files